 —Ground oats or flour

 Whip together the egg white and honey until well combined and a bit frothy.
 Add ground oats or flour until you have a paste.
-Apply to face (avoid the eyes) and massage paste gently into skin.
-Leave mask on for 10 minutes and remove with warm water.
+Apply to your face (avoid the eyes) and massage the paste gently into the skin.
+Leave the mask on for 10 minutes and remove with warm water.

 5. Lemon Apple Mask

-Lemon and apple both contain natural fruit acids that exfoliate skin and remove oil.
-Sage is an herb with astringent properties to tighten and close pores.
+Lemon and apple both contain alpha-hydroxy acids, natural fruit acids that exfoliate skin and remove oil [source].
+Sage is an herb with astringent properties [source] that can tighten and close pores.
 You can also try dried lavender or peppermint for similar effects.

 —1 tablespoon applesauce